Theory of Transverse Mode Instability in Fiber Amplifiers with Multimode Excitations: Discussion and Conclusion

 In recent years, there has been a significant progress in fabricating low-loss fibers with non-circular cross-sections\cite{velsink2021comparison,ying2017recent}.
 These fibers have been proposed as a way to manipulate the strength of nonlinearities\cite{morris2012influence}.
 As noted above, the theory derived here can be used to calculate the TMI threshold for any fiber cross-section geometry.
-We utilized it to demonstrate that a D-shaped fiber performs better than a standard circular fiber in raising the TMI threshold via multimode excitation.
+In Appendix A we have utilized it to demonstrate that a D-shaped fiber performs better than a standard circular fiber in raising the TMI threshold via multimode excitation.
 This interplay between input excitation and fiber geometry can provide a number of avenues for manipulating the strength of nonlinearities in the fiber.
 We believe that our theory can be utilized as a framework for customizing the strength of the thermo-optical nonlinearity using optimized fiber designs \cite{he2020machine}.
-Although in this work only step-index fibers have been discussed, our theory and key results should be applicable in fibers with other refractive index profiles such as graded index fibers.
-We expect the linear scaling of the TMI threshold to be maintained, but, consistent with our finding here, with a slope depending on the specific refractive index profile.
 Utilizing the spatial degrees of freedom of the fields to control nonlinear effects is becoming a standard tool, and has been demonstrated for diverse effects such as SBS\cite{chen2023mitigating,wisal2023theory,wisal2022generalized}, stimulated Raman scattering (SRS)\cite{tzang2018adaptive}, and Kerr nonlinearity\cite{wright2015controllable, krupa2017spatial}.
 Our work contributes to this exciting area by bringing the thermo-optical nonlinearity, with its different physical origin, into this category and at the same time providing a solution to the practical challenge of TMI suppression.